Keyaku/OpenJailbreak/README.md

 without affecting much of the /usr/local directory and subdirectories.

-I shall update the brew script to add the possibility to uninstall all OpenJailbreak libs at once (in case anything major is broken).
+I shall update the brew script to add the possibility to uninstall all OpenJailbreak libs at once (in case anything major is broken) and the ability to install/reinstall a specific OpenJailbreak lib.